 "Basically, this is about trying to get a document through the process faster," said Carl Saenz, an information systems manager at the New Mexico installation.
 Rain, snow, bad traffic or distance no longer matter now that signed, authenticated documents can be delivered electronically, he said.

-White Sands uses e-signature software called ApproveIt, and there is no bigger fan than Saenz.
+White Sands uses electronic-signature software called ApproveIt, and there is no bigger fan than Saenz.

-E-signatures gained legal authority in the federal government under the Government Paperwork Elimination Act of 1998 (GPEA), which requires agencies to make it possible for citizens to interact electronically with the government whenever possible by 2003.
-To ensure secure end-to-end electronic transactions, the law includes a section stating that an e-signature has the same legal effect, validity and enforceability as an ink signature on paper.
+Electronic signatures gained legal authority in the federal government under the Government Paperwork Elimination Act of 1999, which requires agencies to make it possible for citizens to interact electronically with the government whenever possible by 2003.
+To ensure end-to-end electronic transactions, the law includes a section stating that an e-signature has the same legal effect, validity, and enforceability as an ink signature on paper.

-Last year, President Clinton signed the Electronic Signatures in Global and National Commerce (E-Sign) Act, giving digital signatures more publicity.
-That act provided the private sector with a similar assurance.
+Last year President Clinton also signed the Electronic Signatures in Global and National Commerce Act, giving the private sector a similar assurance.

-Since passage of the two laws, dozens of agencies at the federal, state and local levels have begun using e-signatures, but cautiously.
+Since then, dozens of agencies at the federal, state and local levels have begun using e-signatures, but cautiously.

-"It's mostly for internal purposes," said Nathalie Benoit, spokeswoman for Silanis Technology Inc., the Canadian company that produces ApproveIt.
-She said it has been bought by at least 80 government divisions in the United States.
+"It's mostly for internal purposes," said Nathalie Benoit, spokeswoman for Silanis Technology Inc., a Canadian company that produces the ApproveIt e-signature software.
+She said the program has been bought by at least 80government divisions in the United States.

 The Army, the U.S. Mint, the Kansas Department of Transportation and the district attorney for Stanislaus County, Calif., are among those now using ApproveIt and electronically signed documents in place of paper ones.

-Part of the problem is that no single type of e-signature has emerged as the standard, said Ari Schwartz, a policy analyst at the Center for Democracy and Technology.
-And although GPEA endorsed the use of e-signatures, it identified more than a half-dozen varieties and multiple subvarieties, he said.
+Part of the problem is that no single type of electronic signature has emerged as the standard, said Ari Schwartz, a policy analyst at the Center for Democracy and Technology.
+The Government Paperwork Elimination Act also endorses the use of e-signatures but identifies more than a half-dozen varieties and multiple subvarieties, he said.

 There is also "a fear factor," Benoit said.
 People are often reluctant to adopt unfamiliar technologies.

-To make e-signatures seem more familiar, Silanis' software offers the capability to scan a handwritten signature that will appear when electronic documents are signed digitally.
+To make electronic signatures seem more familiar, Silanis' software offers the capability to scan a handwritten signature so that it will appear when electronic documents are signed digitally.
 The image of the signature does not add any security to the approval process but is included "for cultural reasons," according to an Aug.
 14 review of ApproveIt by Gartner Inc.

-The value of e-signatures is that they reduce the cost and time sometimes weeks or months of exchanging paper documents, according to Gartner.
+The value of electronic signatures is that they reduce the time it takes— sometimes weeks or months — and the cost of exchanging paper documents,according to Gartner.